digital-asset/daml-katacoda/getting-started/your-first-feature/0_intro.md

 In this scenario we'll dive into implementing a new feature for our social network app.
 This will give us a better idea how to develop DAML applications using our template.

 At the moment, our app lets us follow users in the network, but we have no way to communicate with them!
 Let’s fix that by adding a direct messaging feature.
-This should let users that follow each other send messages, repsecting authorization and privacy.
+This will allow users that follow each other send messages, repsecting authorization and privacy.
 This means:

 - You cannot send a message to someone unless they have given you the authority by following you back.
 - You cannot see a message unless you sent it or it was sent to you.